 - Keep buffing it up until the black residue all but disappears (where does all that black come from?!)

-3. Patina tutorial
+3. Stained Glass Patina Tutorial

 Some people have trouble with patina being dull or not ‘taking’.
 This could be down to minerals in the water where you are.
 If this is the case, try buying distilled water and using it for the final rinse.
 I’ve found that there’s always a degree of experimentation with stained glass!